cfe-lab/Kive/INSTALL.md

     sudo port install py27-psycopg2

 This may also install a number of dependencies if they are not already present on your system, such as `libxslt`.

+#### Using apt-get

+If you are on Ubuntu, psycopg2 can be installed with the package manager.

+    sudo apt-get install python-psycopg2

 ##### Using pip
 The developers recommend using a binary package where possible, using fink or ports.